 The pain of losing your cat can be devastating.
 It's important that you let yourself grieve.
-Let yourself express your sadness in whatever way feels most comfortable and healing for you.
-Remember, pets are an important part of our lives and losing their love, affection and companionship can be devastating.
+Let yourself express your sadness in whatever ways feel most comfortable and healing for you.
+Remember, pets are an important part of our lives.
+Losing their love, affection, and companionship can be beyond heartbreaking.
 Don't be afraid to cry openly or talk about how much you miss your cat.

 If you can, surround yourself with people who understand the pain and grief of losing a beloved cat.
 People who don't share your love of pets may not understand your sense of loss.
 And folks who don't identify as "cat people" may not understand that losing a cat can be just as painful as losing a dog.
 Part of your healing process involves acknowledging and accepting that your pain and sadness is real and valid.
 Having a friend or family member at your side who can appreciate the significance of your loss will help you slowly recover and heal.

 Although you may feel as though no one can possibly understand the intense feelings that arise when your cat dies, take comfort in knowing that there are many more books and resources available to you than ever before.
 Many crisis line workers, counsellors, psychologists, and health professionals recognize the pain and grief that can be triggered by the loss of pet.
 Don't be afraid to ask your doctor for support or a referral if you feel like your grief is becoming unmanageable.

 Note: If you're also looking for some guidance on how to help your children through this difficult time, then check out my article on How to Talk to Your Children About the Death of a Pet.

 Are you feeling guilty about the death of your pet?
 That’s OK, too.
 And a normal response to the loss of a pet.
 Try to accept that you made the best decision you could for your pet at the time.